xiaoyaos/joi-router/README.md

   - `params`: object which conforms to [Joi][] validation
   - `body`: object which conforms to [Joi][] validation
   - `maxBody`: max incoming body size for forms or json or xml input
+  - `xmlRoot`: body xml format get the root name or ignore, only effective xml format incoming body, default false
+  - `xmlArray`: xml format always set sub as array or not, or explicit list the node name which is array no matter single or multiple sub node it has, only effective xml format incoming body. default false
   - `failure`: HTTP response code to use when input validation fails. default `400`
   - `type`: if validating the request body, this is **required**. either `form`, `json`, `xml`, `multipart`, `stream` or array of them
   - `output`: see [output validation](#validating-output)